 - Walk/ jog around an unfamiliar part of your neighbourhood.
 Humans are creatures of habit and you probably walk or jog the same route most days without thinking about it too much.
 Try walking varied paths, or if limitations exist, walk the same route in alternating clockwise and anticlockwise directions.

 - Drive a different way to work or home.
 Explore different routes, you might just find a hidden shortcut or road with less traffic.
-Alternatively, shop at a different

 - Create a new outfit from your existing wardrobe.
 Don’t wait until you’re getting dressed in the morning to do this or you are likely to end up running late and stressed.
 Explore a new outfit on the weekend or night before.
+I love, love, love watching Faye Delanty’s IGTV for inspiration and ideas for reworking my existing wardrobe.

 - Change your desk.
 If you work from home like me, try moving around different chairs and rooms, even going outside on nice days.
 Sometimes I even walk to the library or coffee shop and work from there.
-If you work in an office, maybe you can convince your boss that a desk swap program might be good for everyone’s creativity.
+If you work in an office, maybe you can convince your boss that a desk swap program might be good for everyone’s creativity!?

 Peace, love and inspiring travel,